 RPC has traditionally been best known for its core litigation practice, making up over half of its workload.
 Wake up at the back!
 OK, this doesn't sound too sexy.
 But have no fear - there's more to RPC than meets the eye.
-And it's obviously doing something right - staff voted it into an impressive eleventh place in the 2014 Firm of the Year survey (though it's slipped a bit, having managed eighth place in 2013 and fifth in 2012).
+And it's obviously doing something right - staff voted it into a decent thirteenth place in the Firm of the Year 2015 survey (though it's slippied a bit, having managed eleventh in 2014, eighth in 2013 and fifth in 2012).

 So it's litigation front and centre, with a traditional focus on the insurance industry.
 But the firm has diversified its reach, too, ramping up its corporate offering and spreading into just about every dispute resolution nook.
 According to one insider, "the switch to focus on commercial rather